Fly Host Computer Installation and Usage Guide

 - Select the CH340 serial port, baud rate 115200

-- Observe the terminal log output after powering on
+- Observe terminal log output after powering on

-- A successful boot will display system operation information
+- A successful boot will display system operational information

-- If no output appears, try pressing the Enter key to wake up the system
+- If there is no output, try pressing the Enter key to wake it up

 4. Network Configuration

-After the system boots up, configure Wi-Fi connection via the command line
+After the system startup is complete, configure the Wi-Fi connection via the command line

 Boot Priority

-- Issue: Boot sequence when both TF card and M2WE card are inserted
+- Issue: Boot order when both a TF card and an M2WE card are inserted simultaneously

-- Solution: It is recommended to insert only one system card during daily use to avoid confusion
+- Solution: To avoid confusion, it is recommended to only use one system card at a time for daily use.

 Storage Card Selection

-- Issue: How beginners can choose a storage card type
+- Issue: How beginners should choose the type of storage card

-- Recommended Option: TF card (high compatibility, low cost, suitable for beginners)
+- Recommended Option: TF Card (versatile, low cost, suitable for beginners)

-- Alternative Option: M2WE card has built-in Wi-Fi functionality but requires a dedicated programmer
+- Alternative Option: M2WE Card (has built-in WiFi functionality, requires a dedicated programmer)

-- Issue: Unstable recognition or failure to boot with the M2WE card
+- Issue: M2WE card recognition is unstable or fails to boot when using the M2SD programmer

-- Long-term solution: Install a dedicated fixing bracket
+- Long-term Fix: Install a dedicated fixing bracket.

 Device Maintenance Guide